DCC for Beginners

 We're here to help you over the hump.
 Be sure to read this entire section of "DCC for Beginners" topics.
 I wrote it for you!

 First, to avoid having to learn about electronics, buy a starter set that has everything you need.
 That way you don't have to learn about the various components of a DCC system.
-You will know you have everything you need

 Just be aware that some starter sets need a transformer.
 Your dealer will be able to tell you if you need a transformer and sell you one.
 Transformers today come complete in a housing with a plug.
 Just attach the two wires from the transformer to the input terminals on your starter set and you are ready to go.
+Each manufacturer of the DCC booster and/or command station has their own preferences as to the type, AC or DC, and capacity in volts and amperes that should be used with their equipment.
+It is important to follow their guidelines for best results and proper protection of their equipment.
+New equipment types are likely to require a regulated DC power supply, correctly sized for the capacity of the booster rather than a transformer.

 See the section on selecting a system.
 Unless money is really tight for you, buy a starter set that has all the capability you need.
 There are some introductory systems that are expandable.
 Get one of them if you can't afford a full-featured system to start.